Azure/reliable-web-app-pattern-dotnet/prod-deployment.md

     azd env set ENVIRONMENT prod
     ```

 1. Production is a multi-region deployment.
-Choose an Azure region for the primary deployment:
+Choose an Azure region for the primary deployment (Run `(Get-AzLocation).Location` to see a list of locations):

     ```pwsh
     azd env set AZURE_LOCATION <pick_a_region>